Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Results and Discussion

-Figure \ref{fig:Fig1}b also shows central slices of the Bragg peak at different hydrogen concentrations as insets (see Figure \ref{supp-fig:Bragg peak slices} for all Bragg peak slices during charging).
-To quantify subtle changes, the 3D Pearson correlation coefficient (Methods) is computed between the Bragg peak at different times, shown in Figure \ref{fig:Fig1}c.
+Figure \ref{fig:Fig1}b also shows central slices of the Bragg peak at different hydrogen concentrations as insets (see Figure \ref{supp-fig:Bragg peak slices}, Supporting Information for all central Bragg peak slices during charging).
+To quantify subtle changes, the 3D Pearson correlation coefficient (Experimental Section) is computed between the Bragg peak at different times, shown in Figure \ref{fig:Fig1}c.
 There is negligible change before 0 h, prior to hydrogen charging.
 Once hydrogen charging is applied at 0 h, the Bragg peak evolves until 3.2 h, after which it changes little.
 The evolution of the Bragg peak directly correlates to structural changes in the grain.